SiliconLabs/matter_extension/slc/sample-app/onoff-plug-app/efr32/README.md

 # Matter EFR32 OnOff Plug Example

-The EFR32 OnOff Plug example provides a baseline demonstration of an OnOff Plug control device, built using Matter and the Silicon Labs Gecko SDK.
+The EFR32 OnOff Plug example provides a baseline demonstration of an OnOff Plug control device, built using Matter and the Silicon Labs simplicity SDK.
 It can be controlled by a Matter controller over an OpenThread network.

 The EFR32 device can be commissioned over Bluetooth Low Energy (BLE) where the device